Fundamental limits of low-rank matrix estimation: the non-symmetric case: Proof of Theorem

-In this section we apply the results of the previous section to our model \eqref{eq:model}.
-As we will see in the proof of Theorem~\ref{th:rs_formula} (see Section~\ref{sec:proof_rs}), we will need to consider a (slightly) more general inference problem.
-Let $q_u, q_v \geq 0$, $(U_i,V_i)_{1 \leq i \leq n} \iid P_0$, and suppose that we observe
+In this section we apply the results of the previous section to our model~\eqref{eq:model}.
+We will need to consider an inference model that is slightly more general than~\eqref{eq:model}.
+Let $(U_i,V_i)_{1 \leq i \leq n} \iid P_0$ and suppose that we observe